 How to keep a recycled house build going if delays arise

-He said it took just two months to make the house suitable for inhabitation, or three months if you count the time it took to move it on to the property then restump it and replace the old roof.
+It took just two months to make the house suitable for inhabitation, or three months if you count the time it took to move it on to the property then restump it and replace the old roof.

 Kieren believes the key to the short time it took to relocate and renew the house was due to a disciplined project management approach.